perl-foundation-outreach/season-of-docs-ideas/README.md

-JJ Merelo is already the main contributor to [Raku documentation](https://github.com/Raku/doc) and has been contributing to it for around 3 years.
+JJ Merelo is already the main contributor to [Raku documentation](https://github.com/Raku/doc) and has been contributing to it for around 4 years.

-The technical writer working on the documentation will be onboarded via easy outstanding issued in the documentation, submitted via pull requests.
+The technical writer working on the documentation will be onboarded via easy-to-solve outstanding issues in the documentation, submitted via pull requests.
 There are many persons with permission to review and merge those pull requests, so it is going to be more of a distributed effort.

 Two ideas have been proposed for this: